 Innovative direct physical sales strategies

-Experiential marketing (where brands create immersive, hands-on experiences that allow customers to interact with products in real-time) is having a moment.
+Experiential marketing (where brands create immersive, hands-on experiences that allow customers to interact with products in real time) is having a moment.
 Pop-up shops, product demonstrations, and interactive installations in high-traffic areas are being brought back with more improved 3D effects.
 This is often a memorable, tactile experience that changes how audiences connect with the brand.

 Event-based selling is also gaining traction.
 By hosting exclusive product launches, workshops, or VIP shopping nights, businesses promote a sense of “exclusive community belonging”.
 This pushes repeat business and word-of-mouth referrals.